-IGNORANCE OF JESUS CHRIST”
+IGNORANCE OF JESUS”

 Soul saving repentance is not possible apart from praying the Scriptures, as the Scriptures in a unique way convict us of sin.
 Through the Scriptures, the Holy Spirit speaks to our heart, soul and mind of the need for repentance and through the Word of God blesses us with the grace of conversion leading to salvation in Christ.